 The Mentor: Ratique

 Before Ratique became the Creator Happiness Manager at Tapas, we became online friends at Tapas Forum.
-I asked her to take a look at my first draft of the script for Bunneh, mostly because I had no idea if I was going in any good directions with this.
+I asked her to look at my first draft of the script for Bunneh, mostly because I had no idea if I was going in any good directions with this.

 An original timeless fantasy story.